2015 Stanley Cup playoffs: (M1) New York Rangers vs. (M2) Washington Capitals

 This was the ninth playoff meeting for these teams, and their fifth in the last seven years; the teams have split their eight previous playoff series.
-Their most recent meeting was in the 2013 Eastern Conference Quarterfinals, which New York won in seven games.
+Their most recent meeting was in the 2013 Eastern Conference quarterfinals, which New York won in seven games.
 New York won three of the four games in the regular season series.

 The Rangers overcame a 3–1 series deficit to eliminate the Capitals in seven games.
 Joel Ward scored with 1.3 seconds left to give Washington a 2–1 win in game one.
 The Rangers took game two, 3–2, as Chris Kreider and Dan Boyle recorded first-period goals and Henrik Lundqvist stopped 30 out of 32 shots.
 In game three, Braden Holtby stopped all of the Rangers' 30 shots, and Jay Beagle's second-period goal helped give the Capitals a 1–0 win.
 Holtby then made 29 out of 30 saves in game four, while rookie Andre Burakovsky scored his first two postseason goals in a 2–1 victory for Washington.
 In game five, the Capitals appeared to have scored the icebreaker with 2:09 left in the second period when Matt Niskanen's shot went past Lundqvist, but officials waved off the goal and ruled that Ward interfered with the Rangers goalie.
 Curtis Glencross would later score the icebreaker for Washington at 10:54 of the third period.
 But Kreider scored with 1:41 remaining in regulation to tie the game, 1–1, then Ryan McDonagh won it at 9:37 into overtime to give the Rangers a 2–1 victory.
 Game six saw Kreider score two first-period goals to help the Rangers build a 4–1 lead in the third period before holding off a late comeback by the Capitals to win 4–3.
 Then in game seven, Derek Stepan scored at 11:24 into overtime on a set play off the faceoff to give the Rangers a 2–1 victory and the 4–3 series win to move on to the Eastern Conference Final for the second time in as many years.
 This was also the second consecutive playoffs in which the Rangers were able to overcome a 3–1 series deficit, an NHL first.
-As well, this was only the second time the Rangers overcame a 3–1 series deficit in franchise history.
+As well, this was only the second time the Rangers overcame a 3–1 series deficit in franchise history, as well as the second series in NHL playoffs history to comprise seven games decided by a one-goal margin, after the Capitals' upset of the Bruins in the first round of the 2012 playoffs.
 With this series loss, the Capitals fell to 6–5 all-time in series when they lead 3–1, with this fifth loss becoming most among NHL teams.